-The hit & run accident lawyers at Holliday Karatinos Law Firm, PLLC can provide the legal counseling and support you need if you were injured in a hit & run crash.
-Our car accident attorneys have substantial experience handling car accident cases, including hit & runs.
+The hit-and-run accident lawyers at Holliday Karatinos Law Firm, PLLC can provide the legal counseling and support you need if you were injured in a hit & run crash.
+Our car accident attorneys have substantial experience handling car accident cases, including hit-and-run accidents.

 Hit & Runs Are Caused By Negligence